 - Get politically active in the breast cancer movement: camaraderie for a cause close to your heart.

 "One of my patients had told me that her breasts had been a crucial part of her sexual life before the discovery of her disease.
 She had breast cancer in both breasts, treated with l lumpectomy and radiation.
 Her breasts looked great—but her husband was ignoring them completely.
 I scheduled an appointment that included her husband and was able to reassure him that her breasts would not be harmed by fondling, kissing, or whatever; that he could not catch cancer; and that she was not radioactive.
-They quickly resumed their former lovemaking habits."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+They quickly resumed their former lovemaking habits."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org